HBase: The Hadoop Database

 - Implicitly uses the Hash tables and gives random access and it saves the data in indexed HDFS files for faster ways of lookups.

 - Zookeeper –Centralized services which are used to preserve configuration information for Hbase.

 - Catalog Tables – Keep track of locations region servers.

 - Master – Monitors all the region server instances in the single cluster

 - Region Servers – It is responsible for serving and managing regions

-- Region – A set of table belonging to the table column and it holds a subset of table’ rows based on partition.
+- Region – A set of tables belonging to the table column and holds a subset of table’ rows based on partition.